lse-st510/lse-st510.github.io/index.md

 ------
 #### Week 11.
 Reinforcement learning

-This week ...
+In this lecture we cover some popular reinforcement learning algorithms.
+We start with discussing applications that could benefit from applying reinforcement learning algorithms.
+We then introduce various basic concepts as well as the mathematical foundations of reinforcement learning.
+We next focus on one of the most popular class of reinforcement learning algorithms: Q-learning, and introduce some detailed algorithms such as tabular Q-learning, tabular SARSA, fitted Q-iteration and deep Q-network.
+Finally, we briefly talk about policy-based learning and highlight their difference from Q-learning.

+*Readings*:
-*Readings*: Richard S. Sutton and Andrew G. Barto, Reinforcement Learning: An Introduction, Second Edition, MIT Press, Cambridge, MA, 2018; text [here](http://www.incompleteideas.net/book/the-book-2nd.html)
+* Richard S. Sutton and Andrew G. Barto, Reinforcement Learning: An Introduction, Second Edition, MIT Press, Cambridge, MA, 2018; text [here](http://www.incompleteideas.net/book/the-book-2nd.html)
+* Martin L. Puterman, Markov decision processes: discrete stochastic dynamic programming.
+John Wiley & Sons, 2014.

-*Lab*: TBD
+*Lab*:
+* An introduction of OpenAI Gym
+* Q-learning
+* Policy-based learning